Can Xeomin (1×100 IU) be used to treat muscle spasms and pain?

-Xeomin is used to treat muscle spasms and pain.
 Once XEOMIN has been injected into the muscles, it starts to inhibit acetylcholine from being released.
-It is this chemical which makes fibres in the muscle to contract, so without acetylcholine, muscles will contract less, resulting in less spasms and discomfort to the individual.
+It is this chemical which makes fibers in the muscle to contract, so without acetylcholine, muscles will contract less, resulting in less spasms and discomfort to the individual.

 Who should not use Xeomin?

 Patients who have bleeding disorders of any type.